sst/guide/_examples/how-to-add-google-login-to-your-cognito-user-pool.md

 lang: en
 index: 3
 type: jwt-auth
-description: In this example we will look at how to add Google Login to a Cognito User Pool using Serverless Stack (SST).
+description: In this example we will look at how to add Google Login to a Cognito User Pool using SST.
 We'll be using the Api and Auth constructs to create an authenticated API.
 short_desc: Authenticating a full-stack serverless app with Google.
 repo: api-oauth-google
 ref: how-to-add-google-login-to-your-cognito-user-pool
 comments_id: how-to-add-google-login-to-your-cognito-user-pool/2643
 ---

-In this example, we will look at how to add Google Login to Your Cognito User Pool using [Serverless Stack (SST)]({{ site.sst_github_repo }}).
+In this example, we will look at how to add Google Login to Your Cognito User Pool using [SST]({{ site.sst_github_repo }}).

 ## Requirements